Ikari Warriors: Versions

 Ikari Warriors was initially converted to the Apple II, Commodore 64 and IBM PC by Quicksilver Software and published by Data East USA in the US in 1986.
 Elite Systems acquired the licence for Europe releasing the Amstrad CPC version in late 1986.
 A version for the ZX Spectrum by David Perry was scheduled for November 1986 but was never released.

 In 1988 Elite published a second Commodore 64 conversion (by John Twiddy, programmer of The Last Ninja), a new ZX Spectrum conversion (by David Shea, author of the Amstrad version) along with versions for the Commodore 16, Amiga and Atari ST.

 SNK released their own conversion for the MSX in 1987.
 The NES version was developed by Micronics.
 Atari Corporation released conversions for the Atari 2600 and Atari 7800 in 1990 as one of the final published games for those systems during their initial eras.

 Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.
 The game was also included on the SNK 40th Anniversary Collection.
+The NES version was re-released on the Nintendo Classics service on September 1, 2026.